 Typically, there are two categories of commercial travel insurance under which policies are made.
 These categories are domestic and international travel.

-These are further categorized into single-trip insurance, only covering a journey from the start date to the end date of a single-trip, and multi-trip insurance, covering all trips made within a fixed time frame like six months, one year, etc., for businesses.
+These are further categorised into single trip insurance, only covering a journey from the start date to the end date of a single-trip, and multi-trip insurance, covering all trips made within a fixed time frame like six months, one year, etc., for businesses.

 Business travel insurance should cover the following: